 The answer to this question should be this: If your set on just having fun and giving your writing a try, you can find a free platform with Tumblr, Medium, and WordPress.com.
 Just make sure to review all of the policies on each site first to make sure your content is appropriate.

 IF YOU ASK ME WHAT YOU SHOULD ULTIMATELY DO?
 I’D SAY “DON’T EVER USE A FREE PLATFORM FOR YOUR BLOG.”
 You are the product when its free.
 You can do no heavy customization, no affiliate advertising, and will have many functional limitations.
 Plus it looks unprofessional!
-If you’re in this to make money, use a web-hosting company 100% all the way!
+If you’re in this to make money, then use a web-hosting company 100% all the way!
+Below, I’ll show you the steps for doing it yourself.

 Self-hosting would be you hosting your own website server.
 Web-hosting is the service you pay to have someone else host the server for you.
 Most web-hosting providers have WordPress (wordpress.org) available as a preinstalled application, so it’s insanely easy to set up!
 We’ll review the setup process in the next section.